n8n-io/n8n-docs/docs/integrations/builtin/credentials/elasticsecurity.md

 To configure this credential, you'll need:

 - An **API Key**: For the user account you log into Elasticsearch with.
+Refer to Elasticsearch's [Create API key documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html){:target=_blank .external-link} for more information.
 - Your Elasticsearch application's **Base URL** (also known as the Elasticsearch application endpoint):

     1. In Elasticsearch, select the option to **Manage this deployment**.